kjowong/pull_request_webhooks/README.md

-# asre-technical-challenge-7d7517aa
+# Trigger a webhook for pull requests

 This repo's purpose is to trigger a webhook on a server upon opened or closed ​Pull Requests​ where information about the pull request is then saved onto a file.
+This code was done as a challenge for a Junior SRE position with a 2 hour timelimit.

 ## How to use